reduct/component/README.md

 #### instance.getDefaultProps();
 Type: `Function`

-Should return an object with all defaultProps you want to specify.
+Should return an object with all default props you want to set.

 #### instance.setState(key, val);
 Type: `Function`